amitt001/pygmy/README.md

 Thanks [batarian71](https://github.com/batarian71) for providing the logo icon.

 ## Donations
-If this project help you reduce time to develop, you can buy me a cup of coffee :)
+If this project help you reduce time to develop, you can help me keep this project running by donating any amount you see fit :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/amit19)